-Disparate impact is often the result of using a facially-neutral employment practice, one that appears to be fair and equal at face value, but is discriminatory in application or outcome.
+Disparate impact is often the result of using a facially neutral employment practice, one that appears to be fair and equal at face value, but is discriminatory in application or outcome.
 If a practice appears fair but disproportionately impacts certain groups of people, it is causing disparate impact.

-Disparate impact may occur during the hiring process while using basic screening methods such as background and credit checks, past work experience, testing and educational requirements.
+The disparate impact may occur during the hiring process while using basic screening methods such as background and credit checks, past work experience, testing and educational requirements.

-For example, a credit check may unintentionally screen out minority applicants who often come from lower income areas and therefore have not had an opportunity to build up a good credit score.
+For example, a credit check may unintentionally screen out minority applicants who often come from lower-income areas and therefore have not had an opportunity to build up a good credit score.

 Want a glimpse of the many forms of harassment?
 Check out this 11 Types of Workplace Harassment Cheat Sheet.

 The main issue with disparate impact is that many employers believe they’re being fair by applying consistent standards for all.
 However, these practices may be advantageous for certain groups and disadvantageous for others.

 How Big of a Problem is Disparate Impact?